The pads of any headphones are a crucial part of the set, providing comfort and ensuring the sound is smooth.

 The cups and pads of headphones absorb sweat, oils from hair, dust, and various tiny particles over time.

-Whatever the case may be, our guide will help you tackle any challenge.
-Let’s start with the first step on how to change headphone earcups.
+Whatever the case may be, this guide will help you tackle any challenge.
+Let’s start with the steps.

 Most headphones come with replacement pads, but you’ll have to check with the brand you’ve bought the model from for replacement earcups.
 Even if you’ve purchased the cans online, you can order replacement parts from the brand that made them by just typing the name of your particular model.

-If this is impossible (the brand doesn’t manufacture or sell replacement pads, foam, or cups), you’ll have to measure these parts yourself.
+If the brand doesn’t manufacture or sell replacement pads, foam, or cups, you’ll have to measure these parts yourself.
 It’s important to note that the measurements of the entire earpiece are relevant, not the actual size of the pads and cushions.

 After taking the measurements, you can search online for anything similar if the replacements for your model do not exist.